cefn/retrotextual/code/desktop/README.md

-Example routine to install on Mac
+Example routine to install and launch

-Install homebrew
+[On a Mac] Install homebrew

 brew install python3
 pip3 install graphics.py